 (Bonus points if you guessed that’s a cat ass coaster in the picture)

 After the whole twiddle muff incident, things got worse.
 This will make marginally more sense if you’ve read the “Words That Make Me Giggle” post…but not much more.

-Knitting sounds like such an innocent past time.
+Knitting or crocheting sounds like such an innocent past time.
 Not so fast – who knew the yarn arts had a dark side, a “mature content” section?
-Turns out knitters are weird folks.
+Turns out the yarn folks can be an odd bunch.

 There are other “interesting” things you can knit…a vibrator cozy, not perhaps as quaint as a tea cozy but still, it’s a thing.
 Also, a pony hood that I’m guessing is for kink or fetish purposes based on the guy who’s wearing it in the picture.
 On that topic, you can whip up some handcuffs while you’re at it.
 There’s a willie warmer…self-explanatory.

 You can crochet a bra but I think it says a lot about the “yarn artist” involved that a) the bra has nipples on the outside of the cups (??) and b) she is pictured nursing a plush monkey.
 I’m going to leave that right there.
 There’s also something called a “backdoor monkey” that in no way specifies what the backdoor is for and I never want to know what you do with your monkey.